 Do you have enough jars?
-Each Flow Frame holds approximately 3 kg (6.5 lb) of unprocessed honey, this can increase if the bees really build each frame out.
+Each Flow Frame holds approximately 6.5 lb (3 kg) of unprocessed honey, this can increase if the bees really build-out each frame.
 Bee prepared with extra jars in case your first one overflows!

 Ensure your bees have a nearby water source – but don’t make it too deep, bees aren’t good swimmers!
 Try to ensure your hive has shade during the hottest part of the day.
 Here are some tips on how to create a water station for your bees.

 At this time of year you might see your bees gathered in large numbers on the front of the hive.
 If the temperature is hot, they are probably bearding, however, it is still possible to get some late season swarms.

 Bearding is yet another fascinating behaviour, where bees fan their wings to maintain the perfect temperature inside the hive.